Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 * A basic understanding of Snowflake Native Applications
 * An introductory level of coding in Python
-* A basis knowledge of Snowflake
+* A basic knowledge of Snowflake
+* Snowflake CLI installed and configured

 ### What You'll Learn